-BWA has arrangements in place with certain third-party promoters whereby we compensate them for referring clients to us.
+BWA has arrangements in place with certain third-party promoters whereby we compensate them for referring clients to us in exchange for a percentage of the advisory fees we collect from such referred clients.
 The compensation we pay promoters creates an incentive for the promoter to refer clients to us.
 Referral arrangements inherently give rise to potential conflicts of interest, particularly when the person recommending the advisor receives and economic benefit for doing so.
 Rule 206(4)-1 of the Advisers Act addresses this conflict of interest by, among other things, requiring disclosures of whether the promoter is a client or a non-client and a description of the material conflicts of interest and material terms of the compensation arrangement with the promoter.